Africa

 Profile: Bosco Ntaganda

-A UN report released last November said Ntaganda was part of M23's 'de facto chain of command' [AFP]
+A UN report released in November 2013 said Ntaganda was part of M23's 'de facto chain of command' [AFP]

 'Chain of command'

-A former general in the Congolese army, Rwandan-born Ntaganda belongs to the minority Tutsi ethnic group, which is found both in Rwanda and the east of the DRC.
+A former general in the Congolese army, Rwandan-born Ntaganda belongs to the minority Tutsi ethnic group, which is found both in Rwanda and in eastern DRC.
 The two countries share borders.

 Ntaganda is widely believed to have instigated a mutiny by former rebels of the National Congress for the Defence of People (CNDP) who had been integrated in the Congolese army after the March 2009 peace deal but defected in April last year, forming the M23 movement.

-A UN report in November said the M23's "de facto chain of command" includes Ntaganda, culminating with Rwandan defence minister James Kabarebe.
+A UN report released in November 2012 said the M23’s “de facto chain of command” includes Ntaganda and was being backed by Rwanda.
 Rwanda rejected the report, saying it was based on hearsay.

-The report piled further evidence against a man facing charges at the ICC, including recruiting child soldiers, sex slavery, murder and pillaging.
+The report piled further charges against Ntaganda, including recruiting child soldiers, sex slavery, murder and pillaging.

 The ICC issued arrest warrants against Ntaganda in 2006 over crimes said to have been committed in the northeastern Ituri region in 2002-2003.